-In revising this policy, new sections have been inserted dealing with Interested Parties, the role of Designated Premises Supervisors and Personal Licence-holders, making applications for new or varied licences or certificates and applying for reviews.
+In reviewing this policy statement, the Licensing Authority has taken account of new revised guidance issued by the Secretary of State for the Department of Culture, Media & Sport.
+In addition, rew sections have been inserted dealing with Interested Parties, the role of Designated Premises Supervisors and Personal Licence-holders, making applications for new or varied licences or certificates and applying for reviews. have removed or amended those parts that were considered to be overly prescriptive.
+Wherever possible the contents have been modified in order to retain the fullest possible guidance and assistance.